quixio/quix-docs/docs/platform/tutorials/slack-alerting/slack-alerting.md

 ### Slack connector project

-Follow these steps to save the connector code to your workspace.
+Follow these steps to save the connector code to your environment.

 1. Navigate to the `Code Samples` and search for `Slack`.